IBM/CodeEngine/cron/README.md

-# Ping
+# Cron (aka.
+Ping)

-This sample shows how to create a Ping (cron) Event Source and hook it up to an Application that will receive its events.
+This sample shows how to create a Cron Event Source and hook it up to an Application that will receive its events.
 An event is sent once a minute and will contain just a simple JSON object as the payload.